 Study abroad is an enriching educational experience that is most beneficial when it is fully integrated into your overall academic experience.
-Please read the guiding principles below along with the academic regulations in the student handbook and the guidelines for study abroad in the student handbook.
+Read the guiding principles below along with the academic regulations in the student handbook and the guidelines for study abroad.

 The Off-Campus Study Office and the Committee on Academic Standing follow certain principles in recommending and approving study abroad programs and applications:

 Study abroad programs should reflect Hamilton’s liberal arts curriculum.